Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Stop-AzureRmRecoveryServicesAsrJob.md

 ```

 ### -Name
-Specifies the unique name for the Site Recovery job to stop.
+Specify the ASR Job to be stopped by the ASR job name.

 ```yaml
 Type: String